 where $\mums = (\mu^2 e^{\gamma_{\mathrm{E}}}/4\pi)^{\eps}$ in the $\overline{\mathrm{MS}}$ scheme and we employ the rapidity regulator in Eq.~\eqref{wno}.
 The massless fermion is on shell ($p^2 =0$), and the nonzero gluon mass $M$ is inserted as an IR regulator, or the real gauge boson mass in electroweak processes.
 Performing the contour integral on $n\cdot k$, we obtain

 where $p_+\equiv \n\cdot p$ is the largest component of the external momentum $p$, and $x=k_+/p_+$.

 In Eq.~\eqref{naivec2}, the pole in $\eta$ comes from the region $k_+ \to 0$.
-The collinear gluon momentum $k_+$ has an upper limit $p_+$, and there is no rapidity divergence in the region $k_+ \to \infty$ in this naive collinear amplitude by itself.
+Since the momentum $k_+$ of the collinear gluon has an upper limit $p_+$, there is no rapidity divergence as $k_+ \to \infty$ in this naive collinear amplitude by itself.
 However, as we have explained in Introduction, it is cancelled when we subtract the zero-bin contribution because the soft sector shares the same phase space.
 Due to the zero-bin subtraction, the rapidity divergence in the collinear sector is pulled up to the divergence for $k_+ \to \infty$.